10 Signs You Have A Thyroid Problem And 10 Solutions For It

 3. Give up gluten.
 If you have Hashimoto’s, try going completely gluten-, grain-, and legume-free.
-Additionally, it’s best to eliminate foods that cross-react with gluten, such as dairy.
+Additionally, it’s best to eliminate foods that cross-react with gluten, such as dairy, corn, and oats among other foods.
 Once your body identifies gluten as an invader in your bloodstream, as long as a molecule’s structure is similar enough, your immune system registers it as an invader and attacks.
-This is the case with dairy, corn, and oats among other foods.

 4. Deal with your stress and support your adrenal glands.
 The adrenal glands and thyroid work hand in hand.
 I recommend restorative yoga and adaptogenic herbs such as those in my Adrenal Support so your adrenal glands can cope with stress.